 Where can I watch the YAA films?

-With the support of Creative Europe – Media Programme of the European Union, we will bring the EFA Young Audience Award films out Europe-wide on Video-on-Demand (T-VoD) platforms, like iTunes, Google Play, Microsoft and Pantaflix, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!
+Many of the EFA Young Audience Award films are available Europe-wide on Video-on-Demand (T-VoD) platforms, like Amazon, Google Play, iTunes, Microsoft, Pantaflix and YouTube, on the regional Balkan-platform Cinesquare, as well as on local platforms like Filmin!

-Those who could not participate in the EFA Young Audience Award event will have the possibility to watch the nominated films online and this website will soon include the information where - for this year's nominees, but also for the films of the last three editions
+Those who could not participate in the EFA Young Audience Award event will have the possibility to watch the nominated films online.
+Find out where you can watch the films here.

 What is the European Film Academy?

 Every year, the EFA presents the European Film Awards which celebrate the best in European cinema.

 Who Chose the Nominations?

 Who Votes for the Winner?

-The young audiences participating in the Young Audience Film Day screenings act as a jury and vote for the winner right after the screenings.
-The winner is then announced on the same day in Erfurt (Germany) and receives the European Film Awards statuette.
+The young audiences participating in the YAA screenings act as a jury and vote for the winner who receives the European Film Awards statuette.